 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Zwicker & Associates is a legitimate firm founded in 1981 in Andover, MA and incorporated locally in 1991.
 BBB opened its file in 1988 and lists Zwicker & Associates under the business categories of Attorneys & Lawyers; NAICS: Offices of Lawyers; and Collection Agencies.
 The BBB opened its file in 2002.
-Buzzfile estimates Zwicker’s annual revenue at $84.1 million and the size of its headquarters staff at 400 people.
+Buzzfile estimates Zwicker & Associates’ annual revenue at $84.1 million and the size of its headquarters staff at 400 people.

 Most delinquent accounts are placed with law firms like Zwicker & Associates only after all other collection efforts have failed.
 Zwicker & Associates’ website reflects its specialized focus and its reliance on a clientele less responsive to typical marketing and advertising techniques.